Jbleezy/BO2-Reimagined/README.md

 * Projectiles can be picked up while the weapon is not reloaded
 * Projectiles can be picked up while the player is not on the ground

+### Chicom CQB
+* Unupgraded: decreased clip ammo from 40 to 36
+* Unupgraded: increased stock ammo from 120 to 288
+* Upgraded: increased clip ammo from 40 to 48
+* Upgraded: increased stock ammo from 200 to 384

 ### Executioner
 * Increased penetration

 ### Five-seven Dual Wield
-* Decreased stock ammo from 225 to 210 on all maps
+* Unupgraded: decreased stock ammo from 225 to 210 on all maps
 * Upgraded: decreased stock ammo from 295 to 280 on all maps

 ### HAMR
 * Decreased recoil

+### KAP-40
+* Removed delay between last shot and reload
+* Unupgraded: increased clip ammo from 12 to 15
+* Unupgraded: increased stock ammo from 96 to 240
+* Upgraded: increased stock ammo from 180 to 360

 ### M1216
 * Increased penetration